rosschapman/internetross/blog.md

 }
 ```

-It's harder to catch -- and this code is already stripped down -- but `connectSidebar` actually gets called every time there are store updates that cause a re-render of `<Template />` inside of `<Page />`.
-The `<Page />` component itself subscribes to the store.
+It's harder to see in this paired down example, but `connectSidebar` will be called called every time there are store updates that re-render `<Template />` inside of `<Page />`.
+(The `<Page />` component itself subscribes to the store.)

-Believe it or not, if the user had just left a field in the Main Content area of the page and then proceeded to click a button in the Sidebar, a blur event was triggered on the previous form field in Main Content; because that field was inside a *redux-form* form (meaning connected to the redux state tree), a hard-to-follow cascade of component updates was triggered.
+Here's the basic UI and behavior:

 <img src="/assets/images/inline_gotcha_funtimes.jpg" width="600" style="margin: 0 auto; display: block" />

+The bug was observed if a user clicks the "Buy on Map" button in the Sidebar.
+At this moment a event is triggered on the form field in *Main Content*.
+Because the that field is inside a *redux-form* form (connected to the redux state tree), a hard-to-follow cascade of component updates are triggered.
+This is the *complex* part: "hard to predict; forces interact to produce surprising behavior."

-To our dismay, the Sidebar button was getting re-rendered *in the middle of the click event*.
+Digging in with React dev tools, we noticed the Sidebar button was getting re-rendered *in the middle of the click event*.
 Therefore the newly rendered button had no idea about the just recent click event.

 One hackish thing we stumbled across and considered was changing the `onClick` handler on the sidebar button to `onMouseUp` -- since the newly rendered button would receive that event (browsers are weird).
 But my homie-in-debug wouldn't -- couldn't -- let it slide so we decided to troubleshoot the real issue: the sidebar getting rendered every time there was a field blur when it's props weren't changing.
 Dude dug his heels in and binary searched the code code up and down `<Page />` --  which is way more busy than I'm showing here -- deleting chunk by chunk until the re-renders stopped.
 He's a hero.
 Of course, the fix ends up being dead simple.
 We moved the invocation of `connectSidebar` and `connectMain` outside of the `Template` export: